-Many of my readers may have seen that detail, but as there may be others to whom it cannot fail of being illustrative of many points in this work, I shall observe, that in the case alluded to the patient was born blind, thereby affording much philosophical interest; at the same time, it is worthy of remark, that, perhaps, more interesting and useful information might be drawn from clear statements of the cures of those who, having possessed the visual faculty even to manhood, had lost it for a time through some ophthalmic disorder, and afterwards recovered it by surgical operation.
+Many of my readers may have seen that detail; but as there may be others to whom it cannot fail of being illustrative of many points in this work, I shall observe, that in the case alluded to the patient was born blind, thereby affording much philosophical interest; at the same time it is worthy of remark that, perhaps, more interesting and useful information might be drawn from clear statements of the cures of those who, having possessed the visual faculty even to manhood, had lost it for a time through some ophthalmic disorder, and afterwards recovered it by surgical operation.

-In the case alluded to the cause of blindness was a cataract, which never produces cold opacity, but permits the patient to distinguish day from night; nay, in a strong light, to distinguish some of the colours, such as scarlet and black, or white, though the shape of the objects cannot be ascertained.
+In the case alluded to, the cause of blindness was a cataract, which never produces cold opacity, but possible to go through the streets without a guide; and yet at home, in a place parpermits the patient to distinguish day from night; nay, in a strong light, to distinguish some of the colours, such as scarlet and black, or white, though the shape of the objects cannot be ascertained.

-This is explained upon the principle of the light being permitted by the cataract to enter obliquely through the aqueous humor, or the interior surface of the chrystalline (though the rays cannot be brought to a focus upon the retina) so that objects are merely discerned in such a manner as they would appear to a sound eye if seen through a glass streets without a guide, and yet at home, in a place partially enlightened, he was able to read the smallest print.

-by the great variety of surfaces so differently, that the eye could not possibly collect all the divergent rays, nor even a sufficient number of them into the proper focus.
+This is explained upon the principle of the light being permitted by the cataract to enter obliquely through the aqueous humor, or the interior surface of the chrystalline (though the rays cannot be brought to a focus upon the retina), so that objects are merely discerned in such a manner as they would appear to a sound eye if seen through a glass of broken jelly, in which the light would be refracted by the great variety of surfaces so differently, that the eye could not possibly collect all the divergent rays, nor even a sufficient number of them into the proper focus.
 This sufficiently explains why the colour, though not the precise shape, of an object, may be distinguished by unfortunate persons labouring under the same disorder as the patient described by Cheselden, who, though capable of knowing those specified colours in a good light, previous to the operation, was yet unable to distinguish them afterwards, when he first saw them there, in consequence, evidently, of the very faint ideas he had been able to form of them.